Hollyhock Flower Meaning, Spiritual Symbolism, Color Meaning & More

 Etymological Meaning Of The Hollyhock Flower

-There are around 60 different species of hollyhock flowers and they are all a part of the genus Alcea, which is a member of the Mallow or Malvaceae family.
-They are a common part of the American flower scene and are easily grown in flower beds across the country and beyond across the globe.
+• There are approximately 60 different species of hollyhock flowers, all belonging to the genus Alcea, which is a part of the Mallow or Malvaceae family.

-There are many other alternative suggestions as to how Hollyhock crossed continents.
-One legend suggests that Crusaders and other travelers named it bringing it back from the Holy Lands during the Crusades to the British Isles and beyond.
+• There are alternative theories about how hollyhocks spread across continents.
+One legend suggests that Crusaders and other travelers brought it back from the Holy Lands during the Crusades to the British Isles and beyond.

-People can find hollyhocks across the world nowadays.
-But, many thought they originally native to China, Southern Europe, and Northern Africa.
+• Although hollyhocks can be found worldwide today, many believe they are originally native to regions such as China, Southern Europe, and Northern Africa.

 Symbolism Of The Hollyhock Flower